passageidentity/passage-flex-rust/README.md

 let passkey_devices = passage_flex.get_devices(external_id.clone()).await.unwrap();

 for device in passkey_devices {
-    // revoke old devices that haven't been used let last_login_at_parsed =
+    // revoke old devices that haven't been used in the last year let last_login_at_parsed =
         NaiveDate::parse_from_str(&device.last_login_at, "%Y-%m-%dT%H:%M:%S%z").unwrap();